fahadash/CalcRx/README.md

 # CalcRx
-Allows you to run runtime text expressions on IObservable&lt;T>
+Allows you to run runtime text expressions on IObservable&lt;T>.

-Suppose some scientists are working on some project of monitoring temperatures inside Amazon Rainforest, their temperature probe reports to satellite and all the temperature readings are receiving by a computer running the .NET Program that you are maintaining.
+Suppose some scientists are working on some project of monitoring temperatures inside Amazon Rainforest, their temperature probe reports to satellite and all the temperature readings are received by a computer running the .NET Program that you are maintaining.
 You receive the temperature changes through IObservable<double> (a Publish-Subscribe model)

 ```csharp
 IObservable<double> temperatureInFahrenheit = SomeMethodToGetTemperatureChanges();
 ```
-You are getting temperature in Fahrenheit, but scientists like Celcius better, you have a text field in your application that allows Scientists to write formula f(t) so they can type experessions like the following.
+You are getting temperature in Fahrenheit, but scientists like Celcius better, you have a text field in your application that allows Scientists to write a formula f(t) so they can type experessions like the following.

 ```
  ( _ - 32 ) * 5/9